Andrew Gray's litigation practice involves corporate and securities litigation and CCAA matters.

 - In his insolvency litigation practice, Andrew represents creditors, debtors and directors in CCAA proceedings; and acts for court-appointed officers in bankruptcy and receivership proceedings.

-Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada and before the Ontario Securities Commission and other regulators.
+Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada, and before the Ontario Securities Commission and other provincial securities regulators.

 Best Lawyers' Best Lawyers in Canada—Leading lawyer in corporate and commercial litigation (2015-2018)

 Lexpert/Thomson Reuters' Canadian Legal Lexpert Directory—Leading lawyer in litigation – securities (2012-2014) and litigation – directors and officers liability (2013-2017)

 Lexpert's Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada, 2013—Leading lawyer in securities litigation